 Mental health should not be taken for granted.
 For millions of Americans, daily life is a struggle as they deal with managing their emotions like depression, anxiety, and anger, their behaviors like eating disorders, cutting themselves, or impulsivity, and thinking like obsessions, hallucinations, or delusions.
 The impact on their relationship with themselves, with the loved ones in their life, and with God is often devastating, which worsens their problem.

 Lighthouse Network provides hope for those struggling with mental health and addiction issues.
 If you or a loved one need mental health treatment, fill out the form below or contact us at 1-844-Life-Change (844-543-3242) today.
+We will help you connect with Christian mental health treatment centers.

 Statistics of Mental Health Disorders – Many Are Struggling